Avrêbarra~

 Governance

-This document is the canonical UI reference for the repository.
+This document is the canonical UI reference for the repository and the canonical design contract for this project.

 Before implementing a new component: